 In the field of Human-Computer Interaction (HCI), I mostly have been working on wearable haptic interfaces that enables information transfer through the skin.
 Since wearable interefaces have relatively small form factors and always worn on the body, I am interested in how to transfer information efficiently in the limited contact area (CHI'15, CHI'18) in and how to transfer information more comfortably without contact (UIST'16).
-Currently I am having a summer internship at Microsoft Research with my awesome mentor Mike Sinclair.
+I was a research intern at Microsoft Research where I worked with my awesome mentor Mike Sinclair.